-(a) Income statement for the year ended 30 September 2019.
+- (a) Income statement for the year ended 30 September 2019. - (b) Statement of financial position as at 30 September 2019.

-(a) In the measurement of profit, partnership salaries are treated as an appropriation while directors' fees on the other hand, are treated as an expense.
+In the measurement of profit, partnership salaries are treated as an appropriation while directors' fees on the other (a) hand, are treated as an expense.